MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-tutorial-build-machine-learning-model.md

 ![PQO Function browser](media/service-tutorial-build-machine-learning-model/tutorial-machine-learning-model-24.png)

-Select Apply to view the preview of the Auto ML model's output as a new columns in the entity table.
+Select Apply to view the preview of the AutoML model's output as a new columns in the entity table.
 You will also see the model invocation as an applied step for the query.

 ![View results](media/service-tutorial-build-machine-learning-model/tutorial-machine-learning-model-25.png)